MinaMalak-cmd/billing-automation/README.md

 ## To do

-- In readEmployees function replace xlsx by xlsx-populate [Done]
 - Add tests
-- Add emailService [Done]
   - Add security, Auth, and HTTPS
-  - Add CC, BCC
 - Refactor all code

   - create config.json file for main configs
   - add all variables into config.json and .env

+- Remove the files in output directory after each job running
+- Receive files from a certain bucket
+- CI/CD
 - Update all env variables
 - Send dynamically and automatically